Ancient Okes

 Just returned from a gathering in Harrismith where my sole function was to bring the average age of the attendants down to a respectable level.

-Pierre’s joint 60th along with Jill Venning and Mark Raz Russel.
+Pierre duP, Jill Venning and Mark Raz Russel threw a joint 60th celebration in Harrismith.
 Pierre builds, Jill farms, Mark runs Finlay’s general trading store – and the golf club – in Harrismith.
-At their age a “joint” gathering also describes one of the main topics of discussion among the creaking decrepit.
+At their age, a “joint” gathering also describes one of the main topics of discussion among the creaking decrepit.

-60’s themed, most of the inmates came predictably dressed as hippies.
+Swinging 60’s themed, most of the inmates came predictably dressed as hippies.
 I went as a hippie who admired Elvis’ dress style post-cheeseburgers.
-I was Sure to Wear some Flowers in my Wig.
+I was Sure to Wear some Flowers in my Wig, as a favourite song sang.
 Some wore safari suits with a comb in vey sock.
 One wore an old English-type boys school uniform: blazer, cap, short pants and polished shoes.
-Most wore wigs – and most needed them.
-Oh, and John Venning very predictably – but later than usual – got round to dropping his trousers.
+Most wore wigs – and many needed them.
+Oh, and John Venning very predictably – but a lot later than usual – got round to dropping his trousers.

 Fine mates from way back!!
 Posing with young Tuffy Joe Joubert and old Pierre duP du Plessis.
 We might not fit together on the back seat of a Saab, nor in the rear compartment of a Beetle anymore.

-Actually the evening was saved visually and average age-wise by a flock of kids and their friends, so I could relax and act second-childhood.
+The evening was saved visually and average age-wise by a flock of the birthday gang’s kids and their friends.
+They’re now adults, of course, so we could relax and act second-childhood.
 There were two of Pierre’s blondes there, Michele & Natasha, Mark’s son & daughter and Jill’s two as well, Kirsty was one.
-They were also dressed as hippies, and they were looking like the pictures from back then and how we all imagined we looked.
-Luckily there were no mirrors at the venue that I saw.
+They were also dressed as hippies, and they were looking like how we all imagined we were looking.
+Luckily, there were no mirrors at the venue.
 Some aesthetically-delightful sixties-style minis and boots on show.

 Pierre gave a speech!
 Well, he joined Jill & Raz in a well-rehearsed threesome form of poetry rending in which they painted themselves in a good light and we listened politely.